-Authentication method This field will show the authentication method selected during the creation of your peer via the wizard.
-You may modify your choice by selecting another method from the drop-down list.
-INOTE For a "gateway" peer, you have the choice of Certificate or Pre-shared key (PSK).
+Authentication This field will show the authentication method selected during the creation of your peer via the wizard. method You may modify your choice by selecting another method from the drop-down list.
+NOTE For a "gateway" peer, you have the choice of Certificate or Pre-shared key (PSK).

 Certificate If you have chosen certificate-based authentication, this field will display the certificate to display to the peer to set up the IPsec tunnel.
+You can select a certificate with a TPM-protected private key.
+For more information on the TPM, see the section Trusted Platform Module .
 If you had opted for the pre-shared key method, this field will not appear.

-Local ID (Optional) This field represents an IPsec VPN tunnel endpoint, sharing the "secret" or the PSK with the "Peer ID", the other endpoint.
+Local ID (Optional) This field represents an IPsec VPN tunnel endpoint, and shares the "secret" or the PSK with the "Peer ID", the other endpoint.
 You are represented by the "Local ID".
 This identifier must be in the form of an IP address, a domain name (FQDN: Full Qualified Domain Name) or an e-mail address (user@fqdn).
-Peer ID (Optional) This field represents an IPsec VPN tunnel endpoint, sharing the "secret" or the PSK with the "Local ID", the other endpoint.
+Peer ID (Optional) This field represents an IPsec VPN tunnel endpoint, and shares the "secret" or the PSK with the "Local ID", the other endpoint.
 The "Peer ID" represents your peer.
 The format is the same as the previous field.
 Pre-shared key (ASCII) In this field your PSK appears in the format you had selected earlier when creating the peer via the wizard: ASCII or hexadecimal characters (the format can be selected in the checkboxes below the field if you wish to change formats).
-Edit This button makes it possible to modify the pre-shared key that was used to set up the IPsec tunnel with this peer.
+Edit This button makes it possible to directly edit the pre-shared key that was used to set up the IPsec tunnel with this peer.